anoma/nspec/docs/arch/node/types/engine_behaviour.juvix.md

 ### `Guard`

+A guard implements—first and foremost—a pre-condition for an action, which checks whether the associated action or action sequence is to be performed.

+??? note "Relation to other notions of guards"

+    Guards generalize guards as used in Erlang.
+    In future versions,
+    simplified forms of guards
+    and a DSL may come so that
+    we do not always have to write in the most general style.

+If the pre-condition of a guard is satisfied, the guard produces an output that is part of the input of actions;
+otherwise, it returns nothing.

 <!-- --8<-- [start:Guard] -->
 ```juvix
 {-# isabelle-ignore: true #-} -- TODO: remove this when the compiler is fixed